mkdocstrings/griffe/README.md

 See the [Serializing chapter](https://mkdocstrings.github.io/griffe/guide/users/serializing/) for more examples.

+### Check for API breaking changes

-Or pass a relative path to the `griffe check` command:
+Pass a relative path to the `griffe check` command:

 ```console
 $ griffe check mypackage --verbose